encircled/jPut/README.md

 - Simple integration with existing CI pipelines thanks to using junit
 - Test implementation flexibility.
 You can use any jvm language and you are not limited in how to prepare test data / execute test / assert results.
 All in the code.
 - Re-use already existing code for your test data generation and validation
 - Out of the box support for performance trend analysis

+## JPut vs Gatling

+- You have even more flexibility in how you write the performance tests
+- JPut supports tests written in any JVM language
+- Create huge load from just one machine with Reactive test executor
+- Out of the box support for performance trend analysis